fieldtrip/website/tutorial/preprocessing_erp.md

 ## Suggested further reading

-After having finished this tutorial on EEG data, you can look at the [event related averaging](/tutorial/eventrelatedaveraging) tutorial for MEG data or continue with the [time-frequency analysis](/tutorial/timefrequencyanalysis) tutorial.
+After having finished this tutorial on EEG data, you can look at the [event-related averaging](/tutorial/eventrelatedaveraging) tutorial for MEG data or continue with the [time-frequency analysis](/tutorial/timefrequencyanalysis) tutorial.

 If you have more questions about preprocessing or ERP analysis, you can also read the following FAQs: